Committees, Boards, and Commissions

 Some boards and commissions have a recommended deadline for consideration; however, your application will still be considered during the next set of appointment openings.

 NOTE: You can apply for more than one committee per application.
-Mayor Coleman encourages applicants to get recommendations from their City Council members.
+Mayor Carter encourages applicants to get recommendations from their City Council members.

 What to Expect After You Apply